mxochicale/tools/arduino/README.md

-## install arduino-1.0.5-linux64.tgz
+### Alternatively, install arduino-1.0.5-linux64.tgz
 The easiest way to install the Arduino software is:

 ```
 sudo apt-get install arduino
 ```

-The down side is that this installs an older version, to install the latest version follow the instructions below.
+The downside is that this installs an older version, to install the latest version follow the instructions below.
 ```
 cd ~/Downloads
 tar -zxvf arduino-1.0.5-linux64.tgz